Paper bag: Branding and marketing

-Paper shopping bags can be used as a vehicle to project the brand image of retailers.
+Paper shopping bags can be used as a vehicle to project the brand of retailers.
 Paper is very tactile due to its texture and shape.
 Its print quality and color reproduction allow for creativity in advertising and development of the brand image.
 Furthermore, they achieve maximum visibility and great appreciation from customers.
 Using paper bags gives a signal of commitment to the environment and by using packaging made from renewable, recyclable and biodegradable sources, retailers and brand owners contribute to reducing the use of non-biodegradable shopping bags.
 Paper carrier bags can be a visible part of corporate social responsibility, and they are in line with a sustainable consumer lifestyle.

 Brown bag

 While brown is the most common paper bag color (as it is the natural color of the wood fiber used to make kraft paper), the term "brown bag" (especially as a verb) refers to two specific and distinct practices:

 The first form of "brown bagging" refers to bringing food from home (regardless of the actual container used) instead of buying a meal at or near one's destination.
 Most often, it means bringing a packed lunch to school or work.
 For example, a 1983 study reported that America had 60 million "brown baggers."

 Individuals may choose to brown bag to save money; if options to buy food are limited or absent; or to accommodate medical, religious, or lifestyle dietary requirements (e.g. low-fat or low-salt, kosher or halal, vegetarian or vegan).
 Additionally, while "a substantial minority of brown baggers have access to microwave ovens or refrigerators," those who do not need to ensure their food can stay fresh until mealtime without refrigeration (possibly bringing their own, via ice packs and thermal bags), and be ready to eat without being reheated.

 The noun form of the term included in the Merriam-Webster dictionary in 1950 refers to use of a paper bag instead of a lunch box.
 William Safire traces this to an article in Time magazine.

 The second form of "brown bagging" involves drinking alcohol in places where it is not legal to do so (such as a public park, or a venue without a liquor license) while using a brown paper bag (or a black plastic bag, or other suitably opaque covering) to conceal the bottle or can.
-While it's usually an open secret that a drink handled like this almost always contains alcohol (as there's little reason to hide other drinks), depending on local laws, this can minimize the chance of legal consequences.
-If there's no law against generally keeping open containers in bags, then doing so does not, in and of itself, give police probable cause to search a bag for alcohol.
+While usually an open secret that a drink handled like this almost always contains alcohol (as there's little reason to hide other drinks), depending on local laws, this can minimize the chance of legal consequences.
+If there is no law against generally keeping open containers in bags, then doing so does not, in and of itself, give police probable cause to search a bag for alcohol.